 The company must have at least one director who is a natural person, and a public company must have at least two directors.
 A private company need not appoint a company secretary, although in practice many choose to do so.

 There must be at least one shareholder or guarantor, who can also be a director.

 The company will need to prepare a ‘memorandum of association’ and ‘articles of association’, as provided for by Companies Act 2006.
 Broadly, these documents set out how the company will be run.

 The company must register with HMRC for corporation tax and PAYE as an employer at the same time as registering with Companies House.
 This must be done within three months of starting to do business.
-The company may also be required to register for VAT if it meets the registration criteria.
+The company may also be required to register for VAT if the registration criteria have the condition.

-- great investment opportunities, for example potential to raise money through tax-efficient schemes such as the Enterprise Investment Scheme (EIS)
+- Great investment opportunities, for example, the potential to raise money through tax-efficient schemes.

-- limited liability status for shareholders, although directors may be asked to give personal guarantees of loans to the company and may still be held liable for the debts of a company
+- Limited liability status for shareholders.
+Although directors might be asked to give personal guarantees of loans to the company and may still be held liable for the debts of a company

-Business owners are recommended to evaluate the advantages of incorporation on an on-going basis.
-We at ACCOTAX – Small Business Accountants in London, Offer wide range of Accountancy packages for small business.
+Business owners are to evaluate the advantages of incorporation on an on-going basis.
+We at ACCOTAX – Small Business Accountants in UK, Offer a wide range of Accountancy packages for small businesses.
 Please get in touch with us to find out a bit more.